 As snowboarders, splitboarding is the quickest and most efficient way we can travel in the backcountry compared to snowshoes splitboard will get you to the top quicker and leave you with more energy for the ride down.
 But can a splitboarder keep you with a skier when touring in the backcountry?

-Splitboards are generally slower moving around the backcountry than skiers.
+Splitboards are generally slower moving around the backcountry compared to skiers.
 I do a lot of split boarding and ski touring, and although I would say I can keep up better with the group when I’m on skies, I would say I’m only about 10% slower on a splitboard.
 So as long as you are one of the fitter riders in your group then you should be able to keep up just fine.

 These are some of the factors that can make the going that bit harder on a splitboard

 The weight of your equipment has a massive effect on how fast you can climb.
-Whilst the weight of a splitboard setups will not vary hugely, there can be a big difference in how much a ski touring setup can weigh.
+Whilst the weight of a splitboard setup will not vary hugely, there can be a big difference in how much a ski touring setup can weigh.
 There are some super lightweight touring skis out there, which even the fittest splitboarder will struggle to keep up with.
-However, this kind of lightweight, skinny ski is not much fun in powder and more designed purely for climbing and travelling in the backcountry.
+However, this kind of lightweight, skinny ski is not much fun in powder and is more designed purely for climbing and traveling in the backcountry.

 So if we assume that you and your ski buddies are touring to find some powder then it’s probably safe to say that their ski setup will probably be at least as heavy as your splitboard.

 Whilst climbing straight up the fall-line, there is not much difference between splitboard or skis.
 The only difference is that your splitboard skins are probably wider than ski skins, which adds a little more resistance when sliding forward.
 But I reckon this effect is pretty negligible.